JuliaDynamics/Agents.jl/docs/src/comparison.md

 Many agent-based modeling frameworks have been constructed to ease the process of building and analyzing ABMs (see [here](http://dx.doi.org/10.1016/j.cosrev.2017.03.001) for a review).
 Notable examples are [NetLogo](https://ccl.northwestern.edu/netlogo/), [Repast](https://repast.github.io/index.html), [MASON](https://journals.sagepub.com/doi/10.1177/0037549705058073), and [Mesa](https://github.com/projectmesa/mesa).

+In the [ABM_Framework_Comparisons](https://github.com/JuliaDynamics/ABM_Framework_Comparisons) repository we compare Agents.jl with many other popular alternatives, to assess where Agents.jl excels and also may need some future improvement.

 The results are characterised in two ways: how long it took each model to perform the same scenario (initial conditions, grid size, run length etc. are the same across all frameworks), and how many lines of code (LOC) it took to describe each model and its dynamics.
 We use this result as a metric to represent the complexity of learning and working with a framework.

 Time taken is presented in normalised units, measured against the runtime of Agents.jl.
 In other words: the results can only vary slightly from the ones presented here with a different hardware.